notjames/musings/index.md

 ## But seriously...

 Yes, yes.
 I am a little bias.
 I don't particularly like the BSD terminal working environment.
 Don't get me wrong.
 I have mad respect for the BSDs.
-I find the basic tooling to be far more rigid in terms of features in the basic tools like `awk`, `grep`, `sed`, et al. There in lies the problem.
+I find the basic tooling to be far more rigid in terms of features in the basic tools like `awk`, `grep`, `sed`, et al. Therein lies the problem.
 These are basic tools!!
 If you write a shell script in Linux, it's not guaranteed to work properly in Mac.
 In fact, it likely won't.
 So now, you, the developer, are required to do all the work to make a portable shell script between Mac and Linux and for what?
 Because someone blindly dictated to you that your developer laptop is Mac and you must just make it work in both environments?!
 Does this even make sense?!
 I conject, no; resoundingly!

 ## Why the rant?
 I don't know what the problem is...